boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ---
 # {{{title}}}

+At the core of the facil.io library is a single header Simple Template Library for C.

+The header could be included multiple times with different results, creating different types or helpers functions.

+This makes it east to perform common tasks for C projects - such as creating hash maps, dynamic arrays, linked lists etc'.

 ## Lower Level API Notice

 >> **The core library is probably not the API most developers need to focus on** (although it's good to know and can be helpful).